Stvad/CrowdAnki/README.md

 * Export of a filtered deck is not supported, export the main deck instead and filter it again after importing.
 You don't have to delete existing filtered decks, as all cards are still part of the main deck.
 When exporting nested decks, filtered sub-decks are just ignored.

 ## Import
-To perform the import go to menu File>"CrowdAnki: Import from disk" and select the directory where the deck is stored.
+To perform the import go to menu `File > CrowdAnki: Import from disk` and select the directory where the deck is stored.

 ## Import from Github
-To get the deck from Github go to menu File>"CrowdAnki: Import from Github" and enter Github username and repository name in suggested format.
+To get the deck from Github go to menu `File > CrowdAnki: Import from Github` and enter Github username and repository name in suggested format.

 So, for example, to get my [git deck](https://github.com/Stvad/Software_Engineering__git) you would need to enter Stvad/Software_Engineering__git.